Securing the future of your B2B brand: investing in your marketing during a recession

 Recessions force brands and businesses to save money where possible — and even if we aren’t yet in a recession, we are already beginning to feel the pinch of an economic downturn.
 With the B2B sector making up 70% of GDP (McKinsey & Company, 2021) brands operating in this market are likely to be the first to feel the impact.
 By investing in the right prospects and right people, brand investment can help you to stay afloat during hard economic times.

 Investing in your B2B brand is essential when it comes to increasing your notoriety, boosting brand awareness, driving your market share and kickstarting a new period of growth.
-While no brand is recession-proof, there are definitely steps brands can take to safeguard their longevity in the face of great recessions.
+While no brand is recession-proof, there are definitely brand building and bolstering steps businesses can take to safeguard their longevity in the face of great recessions.

 Here are four crucial steps you can take to secure the long-term success of your business before, during, and after a recession: